 The amount of caffeine in black tea is approximately 47 mg per 8- ounce cup.
 Black tea resembles coffee more than any other tea out there, so if you are a coffee lover and want to find a replacement for the mornings’ black tea is a perfect substitute.

 The black tea used as an alternative to coffee is also a great source of antioxidants, it also helps balance cholesterol levels in the body and also helps with lowering blood pressure.

 Start your day anywhere with this smooth and malty English Breakfast teabag.
-Biodegradable and eco-friendly this teabags brew sweet and woodsy with a clean finish.
+Biodegradable and eco-friendly these teabags brew sweet and woodsy with a clean finish.

 Yerba Mate is not really tea, because of word tea refers to drinks made from the plant Camellia Sinensis.
 There are six major types like green tea, oolong tea, yellow tea, black tea, white tea, and Pu-erh tea.

-Why do people call this tea too?
+Why do people call this beverage tea?
 The reason for this is that this drink is made from herbs and hot water and any drink made like these people called it tea.
-Another thing is that in Spanish speaking countries the word mate is used to refer to actual tea.
+Another thing is that in Spanish-speaking countries the word mate is used to refer to actual tea.